Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Tukey Depth Mechanism

 First we lower bound the denominator:

 where (crucially) the last inequality switches to the volume under $x$, and we have used the sensitivity of $q$.
-We use the same idea on the numerator, switching to $x$ in the first inequality:
+We use the same idea on the numerator, switching to a volume under $x$ in the first inequality:

 With an upper bound on the numerator, a lower bound on the denominator, and the fact that $\frac{e^{\eps(t+1)/2}}{ e^{\eps (t+g+1)/2}} = e^{-\eps g /2}$, we have

 so $z \in \mathtt{SAFE}_{(\eps,\delta',t)}$. \end{proof}